 Loving or hating your job pivots first upon how you feel about your compensation.
 Nearly 3 in 4 workers who hate their job say they stay there in the meantime predominantly because they need financial stability while they search for something new — and 1 in 2 workers report they left their most recent job because the salary didn’t cut it.

-Besides being underpaid, the most commonly cited grievances by people who hate their job include lack of opportunities for growth, a lackluster company culture, and not getting along with their manager or colleagues.
+Besides being underpaid, the most commonly cited grievances by people who hate their jobs include a lack of growth opportunities, a lackluster company culture, and not getting along with their manager or colleagues.

-According to our 2022 State of Tech Salaries report, candidates would trade a higher salary for a flexible work schedule, PTO, and practical benefits such as health insurance and 401K retirement matching.
+According to our 2023 State of Tech Salaries report, candidates prioritize a flexible work schedule, PTO, and practical benefits such as health insurance and 401K retirement matching.

 Depending on what professional and life stage you are or will soon be in, your non-negotiables and ‘nice to haves’ may vary.
 Starting a job search requires reflection on your top priorities and deal breakers in your next opportunity.
 You should decide on these before speaking with a recruiter.
 What motivates you?
 What makes you tick?